deib-polimi/SparkCluster/README.md

     * Hadoop 2.7.1.2.4
     * Ambari Metrics 0.1.0
     * Spark 1.6.1
-1. Start all the services from Ambari and check that they're working.
+1. Start all the services from Ambari and check that they are working.

 There is a saved Ambari blueprint with all the settings in the [`blueprint` folder](https://github.com/deib-polimi/SparkCluster/tree/master/blueprint).
 It was obtained with the Ambari API call: